Alana LeClerc Alana LeClerc

 Education / Qualifications Requirement

-Valid Class 5 Drivers License with access to a reliable vehicle with Business Class Insurance
+Valid Class 5 Drivers License and a personal vehicle with Business Class Insurance and 3 Million dollars liability coverage for work use.

 Experience, Working Knowledge and Abilities